vercel/next.js/examples/with-sentry/README.md

 ## Notes

 - By default, neither sourcemaps nor error tracking are enabled in development mode (see Configuration).
-- When enabled in development mode, error handling [works differently than in production](https://nextjs.org/docs/advanced-features/custom-error-page#customizing-the-error-page) as `_error.js` is never actually called.
+- When enabled in development mode, error handling [works differently than in production](https://nextjs.org/docs/advanced-features/custom-error-page#customizing-the-error-page).
 - The build output will contain warning about unhandled Promise rejections.
 This is caused by the test pages, and is expected.
 - The version of `@zeit/next-source-maps` (`0.0.4-canary.1`) is important and must be specified since it is not yet the default.
 Otherwise [source maps will not be generated for the server](https://github.com/zeit/next-plugins/issues/377).
 - Both `@zeit/next-source-maps` and `@sentry/webpack-plugin` are added to dependencies (rather than `devDependencies`) because if used with SSR, these plugins are used during production for generating the source-maps and sending them to sentry.